 The screen itself is good for general use.
 You get a resolution of 1366×768 which is comparable to more aged screen qualities.
 It doesn’t really live up to the modern standard and lacks richness and depth.

 However, if you plan on using it to draft documents or watch videos, you won’t really have an issue.
-It is slightly disappointing because the tablet feature gives a lot of opportunities to use the laptop artistically and the poor quality takes away from this slightly.
+It is slightly disappointing because the tablet feature gives a lot of opportunities to use the 2 in 1 laptop artistically and the poor quality takes away from this slightly.

 Somewhere that this laptop does not disappoint in is storage.
 You get 512GB SSD which will be plenty of room for your data as well as giving you fast access to all of your frequently used applications.

-To conclude this is a fantastic laptop to use for general purposes as well as having the ability to run more intensive applications comfortably.
+This is our opinion is the best 2 in 1 laptop under $400.
+It is a fantastic hybrid to use for general purposes as well as having the ability to run more intensive applications comfortably.

 Poor battery life

-Arguably this TECLAST device is one of the most aesthetically pleasing laptops on the list and has a list of powerful components to make it the full package.
+This 2 in 1 is arguably the best on this list from a most aesthetics standpoint and has a list of powerful components to make it the full package.

-It uses an Intel Celeron N4100 processor with clock speeds up to 2.4GHz, it has a base clock speed of 1.1 GHz which is quite low, but if you are using the laptop generally you won’t really be affected.
+It uses an Intel Celeron N4100 processor with clock speeds up to 2.4GHz, it has a base clock speed of 1.1 GHz which is quite low, but if you are using the 2 in 1 laptop generally you won’t really be affected.

 It can be boosted, which means there is the potential to improve your processing speeds.
-Aside from that, it is popularly used among mid-range laptops.
+Aside from that, it is popularly used among mid-range 2 in 1 laptops.

 It also uses integrated Intel UHD Graphics 600 which is a popular GPU within notebooks.
 It is really good for general use but it may be challenged when it comes to more demanding software.

-The laptop looks fantastic.
+The 2 in 1 laptop looks fantastic.
 It is incredibly thin which is useful when it is in its tablet form as it makes it more comfortable to use.
 Though it is very thin it does not feel flimsy or easily breakable.

-Though the laptop is quite small the keyboard is nicely spread and comfortable to use.
+Though the 2 in 1 laptop is quite small the keyboard is nicely spread and comfortable to use.
 The trackpad lacks behind slightly but the screen has fantastic touch screen sensitivity which means you can still browse quite comfortably.

-The laptop is also compatible with stylus pens, which will give you more precise use while in tablet mode.
-This will also be useful for those who want to use the laptop for art, editing or taking notes.
+This $400 laptop is also compatible with stylus pens, which will give you more precise use while in tablet mode.
+This will also be useful for those who want to use the 2 in 1 laptop for art, editing or taking notes.

-This is disappointing because on all other fronts this laptop would make the perfect portable device, but unless you are near a power source, you’ll probably have issues.
+This is disappointing because on all other fronts this 2 in 1 laptop would make the perfect portable device, but unless you are near a power source, you’ll probably have issues.

 The laptop comes with plenty of storage, you get 256GB SSD which will leave you plenty of room to store all of your data.
 Not only will you have fast access to your files, but SSD is also more power saving than the standard HDD.
 Which as previously discussed, is very useful for this particular device.

-Overall this is a fantastic device to use for general purposes, such as drafting documents and browsing the web.
+Overall this is the second best 2 in 1 laptop at the $400 price point.
+It is a fantastic device to use for general purposes, such as drafting documents and browsing the web.